microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 -IgnoreFirstRun          : Will ignore the first run in the perf results when calculating the average -silent                  : Silent mode (only errors will be printed to the console) -debug                   : Will start a trace logging session.
+-autoScale <mode>        : Will automatically scale an input image to match the required input dimensions of the model.
+Pass in the interpolation mode, one of ["Nearest", "Linear", "Cubic", "Fant"].

  ```